kyma-project/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## ESLint workflow

-This [workflow](/.github/workflows/run-eslint.yaml) runs the ESLint.
+This [workflow](/.github/workflows/run-eslint.yaml) is triggered by PRs on the `main` branch.
+It runs the ESLint.

 The workflow:
 - Checks out code